 What can we do to improve our gut health?

 There are a few easy habits you can adopt that will improve the day-to-day function of your digestion system says Ro.
 Try these.

 - “Drink plenty of fluid.
 Consume at least eight cups of fluid each day.
 This will help the passage of food through the gut and reduce the risk of constipation.

-- “Include fiber-rich foods in your diet.
-You can find fiber in fruit, vegetables, pulses, nuts, seeds and wholegrains.
+- “Include fibre-rich foods in your diet.
+You can find fibre in fruit, vegetables, pulses, nuts, seeds and wholegrains.
 Consuming these foods will help the passage of food through the gut and will reduce the risk of bowel cancer.

 - “Be aware of common gut irritants such as caffeine, alcohol, spicy foods, fatty foods and fizzy drinks.
 Think whether these foods are affecting your gut.

 - “Consider a probiotic.
 Probiotics are “good” bacteria that help to create a healthy balance of bacteria in the gut and could help to improve gut health.
 Probiotics can be found in food products such as yoghurts or supplements.”